Protection from Eviction Act 1977

-The Protection from Eviction Act 1977 (c 43) is an Act of Parliament of the United Kingdom protecting people renting accommodation from losing their homes without the involvement of a court.
+The Protection from Eviction Act 1977 (c.
+43) is an act of Parliament of the United Kingdom protecting people renting accommodation from losing their homes without the involvement of a court.

 Contents

-The Act's aim is to protect tenants from being ejected from their homes by landlords, unless there has been a court order.
+The act aims to protect tenants from being ejected from their homes by landlords unless a court order exists.
+Lodgers however can be evicted without a court order.

-Section 3 states that nobody can be forcibly evicted without a court order.
-The purpose of this section was to prevent aggressive landlords becoming violent.
+Section 3 states that no tenant can be forcibly evicted without a court order.
+The purpose of this section was to prevent aggressive landlords from becoming violent.

 Section 3A states that there are a number of exclusions.
-These are primarily when a landlord actually resides in the same property as the tenant, or the accommodation falls within the definition of a hostel or hotel.
+These are primarily when a landlord resides in the same property as the tenant, or the accommodation falls within the definition of a hostel or hotel.

-Section 5 states that everyone, whether classified as having a lease or a licence, is required to be given four weeks notice before they are evicted.
-Any "notice to quit" has no effect before this time.
+Section 5 states that everyone classified as having a lease or a licence, must be given four weeks' notice before they are evicted.
+Any "notice to quit" has no effect before this time unless there has been a breach of the license conditions.
+The license should state the minimum period in cases of breach, but this is commonly only 7 days notice by the licensor..